Kenneth "Kip" Matthews

 With colleagues at LSU, I have authored two online educational modules.
 A physics module about radioisotopes and radiopharmaceuticals in nuclear medicine imaging was produced for the Radiological Society of North America (RSNA).
 A module about ethics in graduate and resident education in radiology was produced for the American Board of Radiology (ABR) and RSNA.

 I am a member of these professional societies:

 - Society of Nuclear Medicine and Molecular Imaging

 - IEEE - Nuclear and Plasma Sciences Society

-I serve as a referree and guest associate editor (guest) for Medical Physics.
-I serve occasionally as a reviewer for other nuclear medical physics journals.
+I serve as a referee and I was a senior associate editor for the Medical Physics journal.
+I serve occasionally as a reviewer for other medical physics-related journals.